josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/👾_Just_A_Quick_Wellbeing_Check/👾_why_policing_and_prevent_are_susceptible_pre_genocide_stages_violence.md

 - targeted suspicion,
 - political capture,
 - suppression of dissent,
 - misuse of “protection” rhetoric.

+These stages often overlap, and escalation develops over time.
+Many genocides start the "precursor" violence by one group saying that they are just "defending" themselves against another group,
+in a situation where they hold more power and their violence is not as rigorously questioned or is not held accountable.

+This is also why apartheid systems are recognised as very risky for genocide to develop.

 Policing and PREVENT — as currently structured —
 contain **the same architectural vulnerabilities** that allow these early stages to take root.

 This node explains why.

 ---